UCSD-CSS-002/ucsd-css-002.github.io/_sources/course/syllabus.md

 **Problem Sets:**
 Are longer, weekly assignments.
-They are due by the end of the end of the day on Sunday of a given week.
+They are released on Mondays (usually) and due by 11:59PM the following Monday unless otherwise noted.
 You are to complete each problem set **on your own**.
 These will often involve material learned during the previous week, so *we strongly recommend starting early*.